-Carnival Corporation (CCL) filed its quarterly report last week (conference call with analysts was the previous week), giving investors more detailed information regarding the company's Q2 performance.
+Carnival Corporation (NYSE:CCL) filed its quarterly report last week, giving investors detailed information about the company's Q2 performance.
+The conference call with analysts took place a week before last week.
 In this article, we break down the company's financial statements and give our outlook on Carnival stock.

 Q2 Operating Results

 At first glance, the company's operating results appear unimpressive.
-For the three months ended May 31st, 2017, the Carnival Corporation recorded earnings per share (EPS) of .52 and net income of $379 million.
-This is significantly lower than the company's second quarter EPS from last year, .81 per share, and net income of $605 million.
+For the three months ended May 31st, 2017, the Carnival Corporation recorded EPS of $.52.
+This figure came from net income of $379 million.
+Comparatively, the Carnival reported Q2 2016 EPS of $.81 on net income of $605 million.
 The difference in second quarter net income year-over-year is $226 million.

 It's All About Fuel

-Carnival Corp. uses a derivative strategy known as zero-cost collars to help hedge against fluctuations in one of its largest input costs: fuel.
-For those not familiar with zero-cost collars, it is a strategy which allows a company (or an investor) to create price ceilings and price floors for an asset.
+Moreover, Carnival Corp. uses a derivative strategy known as zero-cost collars to hedge one of its largest input costs: fuel.
+For those not familiar with zero-cost collars, it allows a company (or investor) to create price ceilings and price floors for an asset.

-In the case of Carnival, the company buys call options on Brent crude oil to hedge its fuel costs.
-Simultaneously, the company sells put options on Brent crude oil to collect a premium which covers the costs of the call options.
-The net effect is that the company is able to mitigate the risk of increasing fuel prices without having to tie up significant capital in these trades.
+In the case of Carnival, it buys call options on Brent crude oil to hedge its fuel costs.
+Simultaneously, Carnival sells put options on Brent crude oil to collect a premium which covers the costs of the call options.
+Effectively, the company is able to mitigate the risk of increased fuel prices without tying up significant capital.

 Changes in Carnival's Derivatives Negatively Distorted This Quarter's Earnings